The Ultimate Chicken Enchilada Casserole Recipe

 Ingredients You’ll Need

-- Flour tortillas – Traditionally enchiladas are made with corn tortillas but I have always preferred flour tortillas because I like how soft they are.
+- 8 medium flour tortillas – Traditionally enchiladas are made with corn tortillas but I have always preferred flour tortillas because I like how soft they are.
 If you prefer the more traditional version you can substitute corn tortillas for flour tortillas like we use in our pulled pork enchilada casserole.
 Since corn tortillas are smaller you will need a few more than are listed in the recipe to cover each layer.

-- Seasoned Chicken – You can cook chicken breasts and shred them yourself (Instant Pot shredded chicken or Crock Pot shredded chicken) or you can buy a store-bought rotisserie chicken and shred it to save some time.
-The shredded chicken is cooked with taco seasoning to give it a bold Tex-Mex flavor.
+- 2 pounds shredded chicken – You can cook chicken breasts and shred them yourself (Instant Pot shredded chicken or Crock Pot shredded chicken) or you can buy a store-bought rotisserie chicken and shred it to save some time.

 Now that we have our ingredients, let’s get ready to make the chicken enchilada casserole.
 Here’s what you need to do: